 Let me give it to you in slow motion.

-He continues, “… And because you belong to me, I’m going to explain the ways of living and behaving that will lead to life, health and blessing and the ways of living and behaving that will lead to pain, suffering and death… I want you to choose life”.
+Continuing, He says, “… And because you belong to me, I’m going to explain the ways of living and behaving that will lead to life, health and blessing and the ways of living and behaving that will lead to pain, suffering and death… I want you to choose life”.

-He concludes, “… Regardless of what you choose, both outcomes will let the other nations know what I am like.
+He concludes by saying, “… Regardless of what you choose, both outcomes will let the other nations know what I am like.
 But, Hear O Israel… neither way of behaving makes you mine.
 What makes you mine is that I chose you and pledged my own self to you, that’s what makes you mine”.

-Judgement or negative consequences are not the same thing as abandonment or rejection.
+Judgment or negative consequences are not the same things as abandonment or rejection.
 By initiating the covenant with Abraham, God did not suspend the laws of nature.
-Gravity, and cause and effect, etc., still work.
+Gravity and cause and effect, etc., still work.

-Like your life and mine, sin and disobedience have repeatedly disrupted Israel’s ability to enjoy the benefits of the covenant and one of those blessings was their ability to possess and remain in the land.
+Like your life and mine, sin and disobedience have repeatedly disrupted Israel’s ability to enjoy the covenant benefits.
+One of those benefits was their ability to possess and remain in the land.

-Does this dynamic sound at all familiar to you… have you been getting a faint sense of déjà-vu?
+Does this dynamic sound familiar to you?
+Have you been getting a vague sense of déjà-vu?